ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: ImGCL: The Proposed Framework

-In order to justify our proposed method, we theoretically prove that, on the imbalanced unlabeled dataset, a classifier learned iteratively by balanced sampling converges to the optimal balanced classifier with a linear rate.
-Detailed proofs can be found in Appendix~\ref{sec:appendix-A}.
+\paragraph{Theoretical Analysis.} In order to justify the PBS method, we theoretically prove that, the classifier learned iteratively by balanced sampling with pseudo-labels on the imbalanced dataset can converge to the optimal balanced classifier with a linear rate.
+Detailed proofs can be found in Appendix B.